skullernet/q2pro-rerelease-dll/README.md

 Although this game library uses game API version 3, it will *not* run on standard Quake 2 server, latest version of Q2PRO server and client is required!

+## Compatibility

-All single player maps that come with Quake 2 re-release should work out of the box.
-Many community made maps should work too, but some are known to have bugs.
+All single- and multiplayer maps that come with Quake 2 re-release should work without issues.
+Community made maps should work too, unless they have bugs, or are incompatible with classic Quake 2 player movement code.

 ## Removed features